yamlrg/yamlrg.com/README.md

 ## Ideas

-- [ ] add a "members" page that shows the members of the group
-  - [ ] get people to fill in their profile and details like "looking for a job, a cofounder or a project"
 - [ ] add a "reading list" page that shows the reading list of the group
 - [ ] add jobs of people from companies that are hiring
 - [ ] gravity???? randomly match people in a 1-v-1 call so they meet each other